solidusio/solidus/guides/shipping.md

 Note that splitters can be customized, and creating your own can be done with relative ease.
 By inheriting from `Spree::Stock::Splitter::Base`, you can create your own splitter.

-For an example of a simple splitter, take a look at Solidus' [weight based splitter](https://github.com/spree/spree/blob/235e470b242225d7c75c7c4c4c033ee3d739bb36/core/app/models/spree/stock/splitter/weight.rb).
+For an example of a simple splitter, take a look at Solidus' [weight based splitter](https://github.com/solidusio/solidus/blob/master/core/app/models/spree/stock/splitter/weight.rb).
 This splitter pulls items with a weight greater than 150 into their own shipment.

-After creating your splitter, you need to add it to the array of splitters Spree uses.
-To do this, add the following to your application's spree initializer `spree.rb` file:
+After creating your splitter, you need to add it to the array of splitters Solidus uses.
+To do this, add the following to your application's solidus initializer `solidus.rb` file:

 ```ruby
 Rails.application.config.spree.stock_splitters << Spree::Stock::Splitter::CustomSplitter
 ```

-You can also completely override the splitters used in Spree, rearrange them, etc.
+You can also completely override the splitters used in Solidus, rearrange them, etc.
-To do this, add the following to your `spree.rb` file:
+To do this, add the following to your `solidus.rb` file:

 ```ruby
 Rails.application.config.spree.stock_splitters = [